sommer/veins/examples/ieee802154a/Readme.txt

 For more information, please refer to:
 * the Omnet++ documentation at www.omnetpp.org/documentation and the user guide.
 * the MiXiM documentation
+* UWB-IR NED modules documentation and source code.

 Questions should be send to the Omnet++ mailing-list: omnetpp@googlegroups.com.

+acknowledgment: this work was supported (in part) by the National Competence
+ * 			    Center in Research on Mobile Information and Communication Systems
+ * 				NCCR-MICS, a center supported by the Swiss National Science
+ * 				Foundation under grant number 5005-67322.